-Final Thoughts on Where to Stay in Cornwall
+Final Thoughts on Choosing a Place to Stay in Cornwall

 Cornwall is a little slice of paradise in the UK.
-It has stunning beaches, scenic views, world-class surfing and plenty of shopping, dining and nightlife options.
+It has stunning sandy beaches, scenic views, areas of outstanding natural beauty, world-class surfing and plenty of shopping, dining and nightlife options.
 A relaxing holiday destination, there’s something for everyone in Cornwall, UK.

 In this guide, we’ve looked at the five best towns and villages to stay in Cornwall.
 If you’re still not sure which is right for you, here’s a quick summary of our favourite accommodations.

-easyPZ Backpackers Penzance is our number one choice for the best hostel in Cornwall thanks to its great location, comfortable rooms, and is a great value for travellers
+Check out easyPZ Backpackers Penzance – our number one choice for the best hostel in Cornwall thanks to its great location, comfortable rooms, and is a great value for travellers!

 Our recommendation for the best hotel is the Sea Jade Guest House.
 Located in Bude, this charming property is well equipped and centrally located.
 Plus, you’ll get to enjoy a satisfying breakfast each morning!